CautemocSg/ng-ip-address/README.md

 # ng-ip-address

+### Description

 An attribute directive that will limit an input to appropriate IP address characters and structure, as well as validate the value.

-**Currently only supports IPv4 Addresses**
+*Currently only supports IPv4 Addresses*

 Limit Rules:

-1. Limit to 4 segments (xxx.xxx.xxx.xxx)
+1. Limited to 4 segments (xxx.xxx.xxx.xxx)
 2. Each segment limited to 3 characters
-3. Segments cannot have 0's followed by numbers (ex: 2.02 will be turned into 2.2)
+3. Segments have leading 0 removed (ex: 2.02 will be turned into 2.2)
-4. Segments cannot be empty
+4. Segments cannot be empty and duplicate periods will be removed
 5. Characters limited to numbers and period

 Validation Rules: